dport96/sail-kokokahi/README.md

 - **Netlify**: Build command: `npm run build`, Publish directory: `.next`
 - **Docker**: Use the included Dockerfile for containerized deployments

+## ⚠️ Admin: Event propagation modes (hours changes)

+When editing an Event via the Admin UI you can choose how changes to an event's `hours` value should be propagated to users.
+This repository supports two opt-in modes for propagation when updating `hours`:

+- `audit` (Audit only): The server will create one or more `HoursLog` entries of type `event-hours-audit` describing the delta in hours for every user who attended the event.
+This is non-destructive and intended to provide an auditable trail so admins can review and apply manual corrections if needed.

+- `adjust-approved` (Adjust approved/pending): The server will attempt to update user totals in-place.
+Because the schema does not record a per-event approval flag, the handler uses a heuristic:
+  - If a user's `pendingHours` &gt; 0, the server adjusts `pendingHours` by the delta (newHours - oldHours).
+  - Otherwise, the server adjusts `approvedHours` by the delta.
+  For each affected user the server also creates a `HoursLog` entry with action `event-hours-adjust` describing the change and who performed it.

+### Safety notes

+- The `adjust-approved` mode is destructive and can change many user rows.
+  It's an explicit opt-in in the Admin Edit modal and the UI will prompt for a confirmation before proceeding.
+- All adjustments are performed inside a Prisma transaction for consistency and logged to `HoursLog`, but because `HoursLog` entries do not contain `eventId` the auditing relationship is approximate.
+- Always run changes in a staging environment first and take a database backup prior to applying destructive propagation in production.

+### How to use

+- Open the Admin Events page and click Edit on the event you want to modify.
+- Change the `Hours` value and select a Propagation mode:
+  - `None` — do nothing besides updating the Event row.
+  - `Audit only` — create HoursLog entries only (non-destructive).
+  - `Adjust approved/pending` — update users' `pendingHours` or `approvedHours`
+    using the heuristic described above (destructive).
+- If you select `Adjust approved/pending`, the UI will ask you to confirm the destructive action before it runs.

+### Recommended workflow

+- Backup the database (or take a dump) before running destructive adjustments.
+- Prefer `audit` mode first to review how many users would be affected.
+- If you need automated adjustments, run `adjust-approved` in a small test window first, verify results in Prisma Studio or `psql`, then proceed.

+If you need a custom propagation rule (for example, only adjust `approvedHours` for users who were explicitly approved for this event), consider adding an auditable per-event approval flag to `UserEvent` and using that as the source of truth.
+I can help add that change if you'd like.

 ## �📚 Getting Started

 For development setup and detailed documentation, please see [NextJS Application Template](http://ics-software-engineering.github.io/nextjs-application-template/).